Norwegian University of Science and Technology: NTNU-SINTEF partnership

+International relations

+NTNU is an active member of the University of the Arctic.
+UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.

+The university also participates in UArctic's mobility program north2north.
+The aim of that program is to enable students of member institutions to study in different parts of the North.

 Publishing

 To increase Open Access publishing, NTNU has established a publishing fund.

 In 2008 NTNU's digital institutional repository was founded.
-The intention was to establish a full-text archive for the documentation of the scientific output of the institution, and to make as much as possible of the material available online, both nationally and internationally.
+The intention was to establish a full-text archive for the documentation of the scientific output of the institution and to make as much as possible of the material available online, both nationally and internationally.

 In addition to the research articles and books, intended for academics and researchers both inside and outside the university, NTNU disseminates news to the public about the institution and its research and results.

 Universitetsavisa, which translates to The University Newspaper, is the news and discussion paper of the university, available only in Norwegian.
 It was established in 1991.
 For a period it existed in both printed and digital editions, but since 2002 it is only available online.

 GEMINI publishes research news from NTNU and the independent research group SINTEF in both English and Norwegian.
 It is published in both a printed and a digital version.

 The Norwegian University of Science and Technology publishes the Nordic Journal of Science and Technology.

 Ranking

 According to Times Higher Education World University Rankings published in March 2017, NTNU is ranked first in the world ranking of universities with the biggest corporate links, due to its research collaboration with SINTEF.
 Statistically, 9.1 percent of NTNU's total research output is generated in collaboration with SINTEF, which is the largest academic-industry partnership in the world.

-NTNU was ranked 176th in the world 26 April 2022 in the CWUR World University Rankings, which is based on education, employability, faculty, and research.
+NTNU was ranked 182th in the world 2 June 2025 in the CWUR World University Rankings, which is based on education, employability, faculty, and research.

-NTNU was ranked 199th in the world 22 June 2022 in the CWTS Leiden Ranking, which is based on bibliometric indicators.
+NTNU was ranked 191th in the world 3 July 2024 in the CWTS Leiden Ranking, which is based on bibliometric indicators.

-NTNU was ranked 59th in Europe and 202nd in the World in July 2022 in the Webometrics Ranking of World Universities for its presence on the web.
+NTNU was ranked 64th in Europe and 202nd in the World 31 July 2023 in the Webometrics Ranking of World Universities for its presence on the web.

-Rankings by ARWU Global Ranking of Academic Subjects 2022:
+Rankings by ARWU Global Ranking of Academic Subjects 2025: